-PPI or ASU (Accident, Sickness and Unemployment Cover) however was generally only underwritten at the time a claim was made.
+PPI or ASU (Accident, Sickness and Unemployment Cover) however, was generally only underwritten at the time a claim was made.
 Coupled with that, the selling of the product required little or no training as it was viewed as a “packaged product.”
 No additional qualification or particular skill was required.
 It was an easy sell with the very minimum of staff training costs, if at all and a generous commission from the provider to the seller.

-- You are not in a temporary or agency position.
+1. You are not in a temporary or agency position.

-- You work more than 16 hours per week.
+2. You work more than 16 hours per week.

-- You haven’t consulted a doctor within the last 6/12 months.
+3. You haven’t consulted a doctor within the last 6/12 months.

-- You don’t have any pre-existing medical conditions.
+4. You don’t have any pre-existing medical conditions.

-- You live and work in the U.K./You are a UK taxpayer
+5. You live and work in the U.K./You are a UK taxpayer

-- You are over age 18 and below age 65 at time of taking the cover.
+6. You are over age 18 and below age 65 at time of taking the cover.

 PPI or ASU, could be considered a “scattergun approach to insurance protection,” a kind of “one size fits all approach.”
 To explain more, every single customer paid exactly the same price for their cover, be it sold on a “lump sum,” or monthly basis.
 To put that into perspective, an 18 year old female, non-smoking office worker in perfect health wold pay precisely the same as a 64 year old male labourer smoking 60 a day and maybe not enjoying the absolute best of health.
 What could possibly go wrong?